 Offering a Holistic Approach to Addiction Treatment & Recovery

-Equine therapy or hippotherapy is the practice of caring for and riding horses as a therapeutic endeavor1.
+Equine therapy, or hippotherapy, is the practice of caring for and riding horses as a therapeutic endeavor.
 This therapy is part of a larger umbrella of therapy types known as animal-assisted therapy.
-A person may complete sessions with a licensed therapist and riding instructor to learn skill development, mastery of tasks in caring for and riding the horse, and reflecting on their behavior2.
+A person may complete sessions with a licensed therapist and riding instructor to learn skill development, mastery of tasks in caring for and riding the horse, and reflecting on their behavior.
 Many people also find riding a horse to be a positive and stress-relieving experience.

 Horses are pack animals.
 This means they thrive and work off the emotions and feelings of others.
 They rely on interactions with others to understand how to behave and trust another.
 In addition, horses are non-judgmental.
 This provides a therapeutic environment for a person in recovery.

 A person in recovery will not usually participate in equine therapy as their sole form of therapy.
 Instead, equine therapy can be a part of a treatment plan that may include psychotherapy (talk therapy), medication management, and participation in a 12-step program.

 At Silvermist, we offer equine therapy in Pennsylvania at our addiction treatment and recovery center.
 This is a part of our holistic, multi-faceted approach to substance use disorder (SUD) treatment in young adults.
 To learn more about our equine therapy or any of our treatment modalities, reach out to us today.

 Greek philosopher Hippocrates described early concepts of equine therapy somewhere between 460 and 377 B.C.
 Hippocrates is not the only author to have mentioned the therapeutic benefits of riding; others include Merkurialis who, in 1569, wrote of horses and horse riding in his book, The Art of Gymnastics.